Must-Know Outsourcing Statistics for 2025

 That’s why the data shows that 37% of all accounting and IT tasks get outsourced.
 Digital marketing tasks follow at 34%, with development and human resources at 28%.

-83% of small businesses plan to maintain on increase their spending on outsourced services in 2023.
+83% of small businesses plan to maintain on increase their spending on outsourced services.

 Most small businesses state that the main reason they wish to increase spending on outsourcing has to do with the ability to manage the scaling up or down quickly, as well as supplementing their current teams or filling in the skill gaps, along with the fact that hiring outside usually costs less than hiring in-house.